monarch-initiative/monarch-ingest/docs/kozathon/setup.md

 poetry run kgx validate -i tsv output/PomBase.gene-to-phenotype_nodes.tsv output/PomBase.gene-to-phenotype_edges.tsv
 ```

-(* it will complain vociferously about the FYPO prefix, but hopefully nothing else)

 ### 👍 You're ready for Kozathon

 In the meantime, [check out the tutorial](../tutorials/configure-ingest.md)